silicon-efabless/tt06-silicon-tinytapeout-lm07/docs/info.md

 ![Blcok Diagram](tt06-blockdiag.png)

 This project reads the LM70 temperature sensor using Serial Peripheral Interface (SPI) protocol.
 The LM70 is a digital temperature sensor that uses an SPI bus for communication with other devices.
-The sensor can measure temperatures ranging from -55°C to 150°C with a resolution of ±0.25°C.
+The sensor can measure temperatures ranging from -55°C to 150°C with a resolution of ±0.25°C. For this project will only use the 8-bit out of the 11-bit resulting in $\pm 2^o C$. $y=x^2 + \frac{x}{y}$.
 This circuit reads the LM07 data in a binary format, converts into BCD and then to 7-segment display and displays it.

 ### Mode of Operation